freenas/freenas-docs/userguide/system.rst

 Wait for it to come back up by monitoring the remote console or the graphical administrative interface of the standby node.

-At this point, the active mode may issue an alert indicating that there is a firmware version mismatch.
+At this point, the active node may issue an alert indicating that there is a firmware version mismatch.
 This is expected when an update also updates the HBA version.

-Once the standby node has finished booting up, it is important to perform a failover by rebooting the current active node.
-This action tells the standby node to import the current configuration and restart its services.
+After the standby node has finished booting, it is important to perform a failover by rebooting the current active node.
+This action tells the standby node to import the current configuration and restart services.

 Once the previously active node comes back up as a standby node, use :menuselection:`System --> Update`